mrak/stubby4node/README.md

    * `quiet`: defaults to `true`.
 Pass in `false` to have console output (if available)
    * `_httpsOptions`: additional options to pass to the [underlying tls server](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener).
+   * `dittoResponse`: tells stubby to send the response back without lower-casing the headers
 * `callback`: takes one parameter: the error message (if there is one), undefined otherwise

 #### start([callback])